 Common Insulin Syringe Sizes

 Needle Gauge: Needle gauge indicates the width or thickness of the insulin syringe.
 The gauge can range from 28-32 gauge.
-The smaller the gauge number, the bigger the thickness or width, a 28 gauge will be bigger than a 31 gauge.
+The smaller the gauge number, the bigger the thickness or width, so a 28 gauge will be bigger than a 31 gauge for instance.
 A smaller gauge may cause less pain and needle anxiety.

 Needle Length: Needle length indicates the actual length of the needle on the syringe.
 The most common needle lengths are ½ inch (12.7mm), 5/16 inch (8mm), 3/16 inch (5mm) and 1/8 inch (4mm).
 The smaller the mm or millimeter, the shorter the needle.

 Barrel Size: Barrel size indicates how many units of insulin a syringe can hold.
-The three common sizes available are 3/10cc or 30 units or less, 5/10cc or 50 units or less and 1cc used for 50-100 units.
-The smaller barrel for less insulin to achieve better accuracy.
+The three common sizes of insulin needles available are 3/10cc or 30 units or less, 5/10cc or 50 units or less and 1cc used for 50-100 units.
+The smaller barrel for less insulin allows it to achieve better accuracy.

-BD Becton Dickinson is one of the leaders in diabetes care and develop easy to use, high quality syringes.
-Becton Dickinson offers advanced safety in their products to protect health care workers and patients.
+BD Becton Dickinson is one of the leaders in diabetes care.
+They develop easy to use, high-quality syringes.
+Becton Dickinson offers advanced safety in their products to protect healthcare workers and patients.

-Monoject offers a full range of high, quality syringes.
+Monoject offers a full range of high, quality insulin needles.
 They look to the future for even more improvements in development.

-TRUEplus by Trividia Health offer affordable, quality insulin needles in a variety of sizes for added comfort.
+TRUEplus by Trividia Health offers affordable, quality insulin needles in a variety of sizes for added comfort.

-Sure Comfort of Allison Medical are known for quality and competitive pricing along with a wide offering of insulin syringes.
+Sure Comfort of Allison Medical is known for quality and competitive pricing along with a wide offering of insulin syringes.

 Tips When Using Insulin Syringes

-Always use the correct size for your individual needs based on your diabetes health care provider.
+Always use the correct size for your individual needs based on the instructions provided by your diabetes health care provider.